dij0s/PETAL/thesis/bachelor_thesis.typ

 It is crafted by Prof. Jessen Page to support energy planning for the municipality of Sion.

 With the groundwork established, the following tables present the results that will be discussed in the next section.
-Both the expert assessment and benchmarking are conducted using the version of the solution as of June 20, 2025#footnote[Code at commit `c2bea64` in the `evaluation` branch of the repository.].
+Both the expert assessment and benchmarking are conducted using the version of the solution as of June 20, 2025#footnote[Code at commit `c2bea64` in the repository.].

 Two different configurations of the solution, each using different language models, are benchmarked.
 The #ref(<configurations>) below breaks them down: